eclipse-iofog/documentation/requirements/k8s/README.md

 ...
 ```

-#### 2. Manage Agents
+#### 2.2 Manage Agents

 Agents are edge devices running the ioFog Agent stack.

-Agents cannot be created / deleted via `kubectl` as this would involve the Operator SSHing into remote hosts to install/uninstall the ioFog Agent stack.
+Agent creation / deletion would involve some container on the Kubernetes cluster SSHing into the edge hosts to install / uninstall the Agent stack.
+This could be done directly by ioFog Operator or through a Job that ioFog Operator creates.
+Either way, it would be up to the users to ensure that a container on the cluster is able to reach the edge devices via SSH.

 ```
+kubectl apply -f agent.yaml
+kubectl create -f agent.yaml
 kubectl edit agent NAME
 kubectl describe agent NAME
 kubectl get agent
 ...
 ```

-#### 3. Manage Applications
+#### 2.3 Manage Applications

-Applications are a set of Microservices that can be run on either the cloud or the edge, or both.
+Applications are a set of Microservices that can be run on the edge.

 ```
 kubectl apply -f app.yaml